10zane10/blist/README.md

 To run blist (without giving it a playlist) run `$ blist` in your terminal.

 This will print a list of songs in your ~/Music folder and will give you an interactive menu to play the songs.
-Once you search for the song you want to start at or press enter, it will run the songs in mplayer starting at the song you specified.
+Once you search for a song you want to start at or press enter, it will run the songs in mplayer.

 ### The playlist and song directories